CS234319/safot/tutorials/md/Mini-LISP.md

 If all you know is Pyhon, C, C++, Java, Bash, then Lisp will change the way you think about programming:
 - Designed on 1958 (!) but remains influential and in use
 - The second programming language ever (preceded only by by FORTRAN)
-- The first example of the *functional programming paradigm*
+- The first example of the *functional programming paradigm*:
+  - No variables, no assigment
+  - No statements nor sequential computation
+  - No loops
 - Conisdered a classic of programming and computer science; every one should know
+   - What is an S-expression and how to implement one
    - What are CAR, CDR, and CONS, and how they appear in their favorite language
    - What is LAMBDA, and whether and how it appears in their favorite programming language
 - Standarized implementation: The Huge Common Lisp (CL) Standard
  - Gnu Lisp manual spans over 1,200 pages
- -

 Influential and used to this very day:
 - Used for zillion AI/other applications: the first psychatrist, the first symbolic math, Grammarly (contemporary grammar checking in all browsers), Google's flight search, OpusModus (editor for music composition)
 - Used for quick programming of complex algorithms, e.g., alrgorithmic trading
 - Influenced many other languages such as
-  - Functional Paradigm: ML, Haskell, Scheme, Clojure, Racket, ...
+  - Functional Paradigm: Standard ML, Haskell, Scheme, Clojure, Racket, ...
   - Famous, but not functional: JavaScript, R, Perl, Swift, Logo, Ruby, Python, Scala, Julia,  Lua
   - Less famous: Forth, Nim, Dylan, Rebol, Tcl, Io,  ...